observablehq/framework/docs/config.md

 ## style

-The path to a custom stylesheet, relative to the source root.
+The path to a custom stylesheet, relative to the source root (typically `src`).
 This option takes precedence over the [theme option](#theme) (if any), providing more control by allowing you to remove or alter the default stylesheet and define a custom theme.

 The custom stylesheet should typically import `observablehq:default.css` to build on the default styles.
 You can also import any of the built-in themes.
-For example, to create a stylesheet that builds up on the `air` theme, create a `custom-style.css` file in the `docs` folder, then set the style option to `custom-style.css`:
+For example, to create a stylesheet that builds up on the `air` theme, create a `custom-style.css` file in the source root, then set the style option to `custom-style.css`:

 ```css
 @import url("observablehq:default.css");